Light cone tensor network and time evolution: Discussion

 \section{Discussion}

 We have presented a strategy that builds on the transverse folding~\cite{Banuls2009fold} to approximate time-dependent observables in a one-dimensional quantum system.
 Noticing the exact light cone structure of the TN and implementing its transverse contraction, it is possible to compute long time properties in a more efficient manner.
-Combined with the hybrid truncation~\cite{Hastings2015impro}, this allows us, in certain scenarios, to reach longer times with a smaller bond dimension.
+Combined with the hybrid truncation~\cite{Hastings2015impro}, this allows us to reach longer times with a smaller bond dimension whenever the temporal entanglement grows slower than the physical one, which, as we have seen, happens not only for integrable systems.
 It is possible to use the physical upper bound of the Lieb-Robinson velocity to further restrict the width of the relevant TN and define a more efficient iteration.

 We have evaluated the performance of the \tlcc~strategy for integrable and non-integrable global quenches, and for transport properties at infinite temperature.
 With minimal changes, the method extends to other scenarios, such as finite temperature or non translationally invariant setups including impurities or a contact between two chains.
 It is furthermore possible to adapt the strategy to other more complex dynamical quantities.